 My education abroad program has been canceled, what do I do now?

 Contact an education abroad advisor with any questions you have and to discuss options for a future education abroad program during another term.
 Virtual appointments can be scheduled with an advisor here.
 You can also email us at email@example.com

-My fall 2020 education abroad program has been canceled.
+If my education abroad program is canceled.
 Can I still apply for on-campus housing?

-If you did not complete the housing lottery, contact Residential Life directly (email@example.com)to submit an application for the waiting list.
+Yes.
+Contact Residential Life (firstname.lastname@example.org) directly to complete the housing lottery or to submit an application for the waiting list.
 You can also contact Residential Life to explore off-campus housing options.